andreacfromtheapp/freesound-credits/README.md

 ### Adding more DAWs

 I did the best I could with what I have.
 I've tested it with Ableton, Reaper, and Renoise projects on macOS.

-Logic Pro X uses no metadata and a clean Audio files folder, thus I decided to add it but it hasn't been tested.
+Logic Pro X uses no metadata and a clean audio files folder, thus I decided to add it but it hasn't been tested.
 However, any DAW with these characteristics should work out of the box.

-I would appreciate anybody confirming more DAWs or
-[adding new ones](https://github.com/andreacfromtheapp/freesound-credits/issues/new?assignees=&labels=enhancement&projects=&template=add_a_new_daw.yml&title=feat%28DAW%29%3A+add+).
+I would appreciate anybody confirming more DAWs or [adding new ones](https://github.com/andreacfromtheapp/freesound-credits/issues/new?assignees=&labels=enhancement&projects=&template=add_a_new_daw.yml&title=feat%28DAW%29%3A+add+).
 When you do request or add a new DAW, please keep the [above table](#supported-daws) and the [extra steps](#extra-daws-steps) section